- Designed to act against: HIV-1

 How does the darunavir ring work?

-Building on previous work in the field on combination rings containing darunavir, IPM is exploring the development of a flexible, long-acting ring designed to slowly release darunavir, a protease inhibitor currently used for HIV treatment, and another ARV into the vagina over the course of 90 days.
+Building on previous work in the field on combination rings containing darunavir, IPM has been exploring the development of a flexible, long-acting ring designed to slowly release darunavir, a protease inhibitor currently used for HIV treatment, and another ARV into the vagina over the course of 90 days.
 Women would insert it themselves and replace it every three months.

 What is its development history?